 Scholars from any discipline who are pursuing research on topics that engage with American art, craft, and visual culture may apply at one of the following levels:

-- Postdoctoral fellowships are available to support independent research projects by scholars who have earned a PhD or equivalent within the five seven years.
+• Postdoctoral fellowships support independent research projects by scholars who earned a PhD in the last five years (after June 1, 2018).

-- Senior fellowships are intended for scholars with a distinguished publication record who have held their doctoral degree for more than five years or who possess a commensurate record of professional accomplishment.
+• Senior fellowships are intended for scholars with a distinguished publication record who have held their doctoral degree for at least five years or who possess a commensurate record of professional accomplishment.
+If you have taken a “leave of absence” from research and wish to apply under the postdoctoral fellowship application instead of the senior fellowship application, you will need to provide justification in the additional information section at the end of the application.

 Selection